spacekitteh/blog/posts/new-monoidal-cats.markdown

   second = bimap id
 ```

   This is a straight copy/paste from Edward's bifunctors package.
+An alternate possibility is the PFunctor+QFunctor route from the categories package.
 Bifunctors are needed because the monoidal operation is a endobifunctor!

 Binoidal categories
 -------------------